protono/hello-algo/algos.md

 `for` loops are one of the most common forms of iteration and **are useful when the number of iterations is known in advance**.

-The following function implements the summation $1 + 2 +...+ n$ based on the for loop, and the summation result is recorded using the variable `res`.
-It should be noted that the interval corresponding to `range(a, b)` in Python is "left closed and right open", and the corresponding traversal range is $a, a + 1, ...,b - 1$.
+The following function implements the summation $1+2+...+n$ based on the for loop, and the summation result is recorded using the variable `res`.
+It should be noted that the interval corresponding to `range(a, b)` in Python is "left closed and right open", and the corresponding traversal range is $a,a+1,...,b-1$.

 ```zig
 [class]{}-[func]{forLoop}
 ```

-The follwoing picture shows a block diagram of the summation function.
+The following picture shows a block diagram of the summation function.

 ![图 2-1   求和函数的流程框图](./pictures/2.2.1.1.png)